-The only issues argued by the Complainant were to increase the assessed vacancy rate from 2% to 5% and lower the GIM from 14 to 13.
+The only issues argued by the Complainant were to increase the assessed vacancy rate from 2% to 5%.

-The Board finds that the Calgary Assessment Review Board decision referenced by the Complainant, regarding the lowering of an assessment for a single family property, has little weight given the decision was based in part on the assessment of the Respondent's comparables.
-In this case, the Respondent's comparables supported the assessment of the subject property regarding vacancy rate and GIM.
-The low-rise comparables provided by Complainant were not located in the same market zone and were assessed at a GIM 0.5 lower than the subject property.
-The CMHC report submitted by the Complainant did not provide the Board with any details for the Board to determine that the apartment vacancy rate rose uniformly across all market zones and apartment types, and the low-rise comparables provided by the Complainant supported the assessed vacancy rate.
+The Board finds that the Calgary Assessment Review Board decision referenced by the Complainant, regarding the lowering of an assessment for a single family property, has little weight given the decision was based, in part, on the change in assessment of the Respondent's comparables.
+The Complainant provided a table containing one equity comparable showing a percent change in assessment of -10.41% from 2008 to 2009, compared to -10% for the same time period for the subject property.
+Given the foregoing, on this basis alone, it is difficult for the Board to find that the assessment of the subject property should be reduced.

+The Respondent's comparables supported the assessment of the subject property regarding vacancy rate.
+The low-rise comparable provided by the Complainant was assessed at the same GIM as the subject property.
+The CMHC report submitted by the Complainant did not provide the Board with any details to determine that the apartment vacancy rate rose uniformly across all apartment types.
+Finally, the low-rise comparable provided by the Complainant supports the assessed vacancy rate.

-The subject property appears to have been assessed fairly with respect to the vacancy rate and GIM based on the comparables provided.
+Therefore, based on the comparables provided, the Board finds that the subject property appears to have been assessed fairly and equitably with respect to the vacancy rate.